-Canon 1D Mark II N versus Panasonic TZ200
+Canon 1D Mark II N vs Panasonic TZ200

-The Canon EOS-1D Mark II N and the Panasonic Lumix DC-TZ200 (labelled Panasonic ZS200 in some countries) are two digital cameras that were announced, respectively, in August 2005 and February 2018.
+The Canon EOS-1D Mark II N and the Panasonic Lumix DC-TZ200 (labelled Panasonic ZS200 in some countries) are two digital cameras that were officially introduced, respectively, in August 2005 and February 2018.
 The 1D Mark II N is a DSLR, while the TZ200 is a fixed lens compact.
 The cameras are based on an APS-H (1D Mark II N) and an one-inch (TZ200) sensor.
-The Canon has a resolution of 8.2 megapixel, whereas the Panasonic provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 8.2 megapixels, whereas the Panasonic provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D Mark II N vs Panasonic TZ200

-An illustration of the physical size and weight of the Canon 1D Mark II N and the Panasonic TZ200 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The physical size and weight of the Canon 1D Mark II N and the Panasonic TZ200 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark II N – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ200 is considerably smaller (71 percent) than the Canon 1D Mark II N. It is worth mentioning in this context that the 1D Mark II N is splash and dust resistant, while the TZ200 does not feature any corresponding weather-sealing.